 Selected Massachusetts cases

-Com. v.
-Colon-Cruz , 393 Mass.
-150 (1984).
-Held MGL c.265, s.2 is unconstitutional because it unfairly punishes defendants who choose to go to trial, since the death penalty could only be used after a guilty verdict at trial and not after a guilty plea.
+Held that a prior version of MGL c.265, § 2 was unconstitutional because it unfairly punished defendants who choose to go to trial, since the death penalty could only be used after a guilty verdict at trial and not after a guilty plea.
 "If a judge may not penalize a defendant for asserting his right to trial or his right not to plead guilty by imposing a harsher sentence than he otherwise would have, neither may the Legislature."

 Suffolk County District Attorney v.
 Watson , 381 Mass.
 648 (1980)

-Case rules a former death penalty statute unconstitutional (prior to enactment of Article 116 of the Amendments to Mass.
-Constitution), but is worth a read for the careful analysis of the issue, with references to literature, history, philosophy and more.
+Held that a prior version of MGL c.265, § 2, was unconstitutional.
+The case is worth a read for the careful analysis of the issue, with references to literature, history, philosophy and more.

 Selected Federal cases